00fox/Ds2vJoy/README.md

 * Already configured vJoy buttons can be used as source, in conjunctions with DS buttons

 vJoy Button:
-- See a brief of what will be launched like vJoy, modes, mouse action (different from mouse)
+- See a brief of what will be launched like vJoy, modes, special actions
 - '#' Indicates this button will be disabled for next mappings, when this button activated, except if 'Force' tag is activated
   - '>' Indicates this button will be disabled for next mappings, until the end of the time stamps, except if 'Force' tag is activated
 - '✓' Indicates this button will be switched on, as long as it is not swithed off again, or toggled